DavidP101/DavidP101.github.io/README.md

 ### Flowers
 --------------
-The flowers were created much the same way as the grass, except I used textures sourced from a Udemy Blender Course.
+The flowers were created much the same way as the grass, except I used textures sourced from a [Udemy Blender Course](https://www.udemy.com/blendertutorial/).

 ### Landscape
 --------------
 The landscape was designed using the Landscape Tool.
 A number of textures were sourced from the [UE4 Starter Content](https://docs.unrealengine.com/en-us/Engine/Content/Packs) including grass, dirt, stone, water, and among others to provide some noise and variation.

+## Characters

+The character meshes and the majority of animations were sourced from [Mixamo](https://www.mixamo.com/#/).
+All remaining animations were sourced from [UE4 Starter Content](https://docs.unrealengine.com/en-us/Engine/Content/Packs).